hanggrian/IIT-ITM515/assignments/hw2/README.md

 > Discuss any other issues or insights you had with Lab 2.

-I had issues in the beginning with the Hibernate con guration.
-Although the [Getting Started](https://docs.jboss.org/hibernate/orm/6.6/quickstart/html_single/) guide is helpful, there are multiple ways to con gure the database connection that are not immediately clear (*hibernate.properties*, *hibernate.cfg.xml* and *persistence.xml*).
+I had issues in the beginning with the Hibernate configuration.
+Although the [Getting Started](https://docs.jboss.org/hibernate/orm/6.6/quickstart/html_single/) guide is helpful, there are multiple ways to configure the database connection that are not immediately clear (*hibernate.properties*, *hibernate.cfg.xml* and *persistence.xml*).
 Moreover, most examples of Hibernate implementation online are tightly coupled with [Spring framework](https://spring.io/).